 Recently, one of our clients attended a CLE where a trial consultant was demonstrating the use of dial testing technology as a mechanism to receive mock juror feedback.
 As some of you may be aware, during mock presentations when using this “clicker” technology, the participants in a jury research project individually turn their dials to reflect how they are leaning every few seconds.
 The most important advantage of this technology is that it can yield real-time feedback directly linked to presentation content and illustrate trends in jurors’ leanings that are visible via graphs and displays on large monitors in the client viewing room throughout the project.
 It also looks very impressive and very “high-tech.”

 Not surprisingly, our client was immediately wowed by the technology and asked us about it.
-Our response was that there are certain types of research projects for which dial technology is appropriate and useful and other types of research projects for which the technology is less useful and thus, not appropriate.
+Our response was that there are certain types of research projects for which dial testing is appropriate and useful and other types of research projects for which the technology is less useful and thus, not appropriate.
 It all depends on what your research goals are – what you want to learn from your investment in jury research.
 While the feedback generated by the technology is impressive when viewing the graphs unfold in real time, the real issue is whether it answers the types of questions you have.
 The use of technology always should be driven by your research goals; the feedback has to be useful – to address what you want to know.
-Therefore, in this issue of Insights, we explore when dial testing is appropriate to use for jury research feedback, and when it is not.
+Therefore, in this issue of Insights, we explore when dial testing technology is appropriate to use for jury research feedback, and when it is not.

 There are advantages and disadvantages to using dial testing to gather data in your research, and there are certain test designs and types of cases where its use is more applicable than others.

-Inductive Focus Groups
+Dial Testing in Inductive Focus Groups

 Dial testing is best used during focus group research, when the research goals center on the inductive investigation of jurors’ evaluations of the evidence in a non-verdict driven test (a.k.a., a mock trial).
 In this type of research, the goal is to “cast a wide net” and learn about a broad range of potential responses.